Salkantay Cabin to Cabin Trek

 Waking up early means seeing the sun ignite Machu Picchu into its brilliance.
 We have a fully guided tour of the city and for those who have requested it Huayna Picchu or Machu Picchu Mountain is on the list.
 Most people usually spend upwards of five hours here.
 Explore the ruins, have a snack, take lots of photos, take a nap on the terraces, or do whatever your heart desires.

 Make it back down in time for your return train to either Cuzco or Ollantaytambo.
+When available we will send you on the 4:22 pm panoramic train home.
 If you arrive in Cusco transport will be waiting for you to take you to your hotel.
 If you arrive in Ollanta its any easily walk to your hotel, the town is tiny!

 ~Lodging in Cabins/hotel each night